Chrisser73/analogue-3d-labels-db-editor/README.md

    - This is the signature that Analogue 3D uses to match cartridges.

 3. **Insert / Replace**

    - If the CRC already exists in the database:
      - The existing label image for that CRC is replaced.
    - If the CRC does not exist:
      - A new entry is appended to the in-memory list.

+4. **Batch download Images**
+   - If the .db was extracted successfully, you will be able to download the extraced images as .zip-file via the "Download Images (ZIP)"-button.

 All changes happen **in-memory** until you download the modified file.